 Crater Lake is the only place in the world where you can find the Mazama Newt.
 This subspecies of rough-skinned newt is native to the lake.
 Threatened by invasive species, scientists are trying to combat non-native crayfish and preserve the existence of these unique little buddies.

 Usually found hiding under rocks or logs, visitors may spot one of these rare creatures around the edge of the lake.
-Just don’t touch!
-Oils from human hands can become a barrier on the surface of the newt’s skin, making it defenseless against other invasive and non-endemic predators like the crayfish, Kokanee salmon and Rainbow Trout.

 I hope this elopement guide has covered everything you need to know to elope in Crater Lake National Park.